Ericode99/uzh_lab1/README.md

 - **test_delete_file_for_non_existent**: Tests if the delete_file function correctly returns False if it fails to delete the file.

 - **run_selected_tests**: Runs all tests by default or only certain tests if the command-line select option is applied.
 It works by creating a list of functions.
 If there is a pattern selected, it overwrites the function list and only the remaining functions, that have the selected pattern in their name are executed.
 Then the function list is passed into a for loop in which each test function is exexuted.
 Before each test execution the setup function is called and after each test execution the teardown function is called.

-## Conclusion

-This testing framework provides a robust way to validate the functionality of the `file_manager.py` module, ensuring that file operations are executed correctly.